kovalArt/IaC_project/README.md

-# IaaC project
+# IaC project
 Repo for the university course - IT Infrastructure Services

-The main objectice is to create the IaaC project, that would deploy a secure and sustainable infrastructure by using a one command (ansible-playbook infra.yaml).
+The main objectice is to create the IaC project, that would deploy a secure and sustainable infrastructure by using a one command (ansible-playbook infra.yaml).

 ### Infrastructure deployed: